Chapter 9: Inside the Wall

 “Well… I have to learn the basics of everything so I can pass on knowledge.
 I’m what you would call a scholar.
 I normally spend about half my day studying and learning.
 I go to other older scholars if I don’t understand something from one of the subjects.
 I spend the other half my day shadowing a teacher teaching classes to young kids and he teaches me about teaching afterwards.
 So you’re not wasting my time.
 I just see it as getting practice in.”

 “You can turn around now.
-That sounds interesting, but don’t you a focus or something?”
+That sounds interesting, but don’t you have a focus or something?”

 He turned back around and his face turned slightly red again as he took in my night gown.
 Men probably weren’t supposed to see women in nightgowns till they were married or something.
 That’s how it was within the wall unless you were dishonored.